Faith Activities & Religious Information Bureau (RIB)

 Missouri Religious Vocation Fund

-The Missouri Religious Vocation Fund was established to aid the Dioceses of Kansas City/St. Joseph, Jefferson City & Springfield/Cape Girardeau and Archdiocese of St. Louis to aid in promoting future vocations.
-The dioceses and archdiocese are working to inform students of the vocations in grade schools, high schools and colleges.
-Our goal, this year is $20,000 for the four areas within Missouri.
-To be successful and assist this program we are praying for each Council, Assembly and Auxiliary to consider contributions and donations of just $0.50 per member to help us meet our goal and provide support to the dioceses and archdiocese.
+The Missouri Religious Vocation Fund was established to aid the Dioceses of Kansas City-St. Joseph, Jefferson City, & Springfield-Cape Girardeau and Archdiocese of St. Louis in promoting future vocations.
+The dioceses are working to inform students of the vocations in grade schools, high schools, and colleges.
+Our goal this year is to raise $20,000 for vocations in Missouri.
+To be successful and assist this program, we are asking for each Council, Assembly, and Auxiliary to consider contributions and donate 50¢ per member to help us meet our goal and provide support to the dioceses.

 A suggestion to help us meet this goal would be to use the $100 reimbursement that you get back from the Supreme RSVP program and donate it to the Missouri Religious Vocation program.
-Checks should be made out to “Columbian Charities” and include a note that the donation is to go to the Missouri Religious Vocation Fund.
-This can be sent to our state chairman, Joe Stoverink at the address below.
+Contact Jerry Herbert at [email protected] to determine how to remit checks. or donate online at www.continuetogive.com/mrvf.

-The diocesan chairmen are the liaison between the Knights of Columbus and the Dioceses and Archdiocese of Missouri.
-They are responsible for the vocations programs in the diocese done in conjunction with the Knights and will help you with seminarians to sponsor.
-Not only will the chairmen communicate with the District Deputies and Grand Knights concerning activities and opportunities within their areas, but they will keep in touch with the Dioceses and Archdiocese on individual council activities.
+The diocesan chairmen are the liaisons between the Knights of Columbus and the dioceses of Missouri.
+They are responsible for the all programs in the diocese done in conjunction with the Knights, including helping Councils and Auxiliaries identify seminarians to sponsor.
+Chairmen will communicate with the District Deputies and Grand Knights concerning activities and opportunities within their areas, and keep in touch with the dioceses on individual council activities.
 If we are to build up the Catholic Church, good communications with our Bishops are extremely vital for our success.

 Refund Support Vocations Program (RSVP)

-Supreme Form 2863 is what you will need to fill out to receive your reimbursement.
-Be sure to send a copy to your diocesan chairman as well.
-This is a outstanding program from Supreme, and as such you get your council additional credit for your Columbian Application, when submitted near the end of the fraternal year.
-A good way to use your reimbursement from Supreme, may be to donate this reimbursement to the Missouri Religious Vocations Fund, which, as a reminder, is a completely different program.
+Form 2863 must be used to apply for reimbursement, and receive featured program credit.
+Copy your diocesan chairman as well.
+A good way to use your reimbursement from Supreme is to donate this reimbursement to the Missouri Religious Vocations Fund, which, as a reminder, is a completely different program.

 Msgr.
 Joseph Mancuso Catholic Education Grant Program

 Providing a strong Catholic education for our youth has always been a priority of the Missouri State Knights of Columbus.
 Beginning in 1984, Msgr.
 Joseph Mancuso spearheaded a drive to establish a $1,000,000 Trust Fund to support and fund Catholic education programs around the state.
-Since 1990 interest earned from this fund has provided over $700,000 in grants to Catholic schools and parish- based religious programs.
-During the 2020-2021 fraternal year, in spite of a pandemic, this program was again able to provide grants totaling $50,000 to almost 100 education programs throughout the four dioceses and archdiocese in Missouri.
+Since 1990 interest earned from this fund has provided over $700,000 in grants to Catholic schools and parish-based religious programs.
+During the 2021-2022 fraternal year this program was able to provide grants totaling $50,000 to 74 education programs throughout the four dioceses in Missouri.

 Catholic schools, which include pre-schools, parochial schools and high schools along with K-12 religious education programs can apply for either a $500 or $1000 grant.
-Application forms are available on the state council website under the forms section and are due, no latter then March 1st – no late forms will be accepted.
-While electronic submissions are highly preferred, if you have issues with the online form please contact Father Weber.
+Application forms are available on the state council website under the forms section and are due no later then March 1st – no late forms will be accepted.
+While electronic submissions are highly preferred, if you have issues with the online form please contact Fr.
+Weber.
 Please follow the criteria precisely.